 Aspects of Our Clinical Approach

-- Developmental Psychology provides a context for understanding how the history of each client affects current struggles and conflicts.
+- Developmental Psychology provides a context for understanding how each client’s history affects current struggles and conflicts.
 Learning to understand the defenses that protect our unconscious shame, pain, and conflicts are accessed through a compassionate exploration of our past.
 Understanding brain development adds significant insight into the functioning and treatment of teens and young adults.

-- Addiction, the effect of trauma, and the relationship between our emotions and our decision-making are all better understood with a more complete understanding of the brain.
-12-Step Recovery is an essential aspect of treatment for those who identify themselves as addicts and has powerful applications to the entire family.
+- Brain Science.
+Addiction, the effect of trauma, and the relationship between our emotions and our decision-making are all better understood with a more complete understanding of the brain.

 - Cognitive Behavioral Therapy (CBT) is often used to address unhealthy thinking patterns or associations that are present with many mental health and addictive disorders.

-- Understanding relationship roles, rules, and boundaries through Family Systems Theory allow our therapists to support and treat the entire system rather than just the identified patient.
+- Family Systems Theory provides understanding relationship roles, rules, and boundaries through allow our therapists to support and treat the entire system rather than just the identified patient.